Figure 1. Scenes of the Nativity. 11th century.

 Accordingly, it is of no minor importance that this iconographic grouping appears in many more illuminated gospels and lectionaries from the Byzantine world.
 Among the numerous examples, one might cite the various illuminated manuscripts at Mount Athos that contain this basic iconography: namely, the “Codex 2, Gospel lectionary” that dates from the 12th century or the “Nativity” (Cod.
 6, fol.
 89v) that appears in the twelfth century Homilies of Gregory the Theologian.
 This latter example is particular interesting as it features Salome holding Christ outside of the font, rather than during the bath as is characteristic of nativity iconography.
 That it connotes either past or future action seems to emphasize the importance of oral exposition to this particular scene from the Homilies.

 Yet, in spite of the broad evidence for this iconography, its reasons for occurring in these lectionaries, and even more dramatically in the illuminated gospels (in the conflated form detailed above) remains to be established.
-To this end, George Galavaris makes a compelling case for the gradual inclusion of this iconography in illuminated texts in his discussion of the Homilies of Gregory Nazianzenus
+To this end, George Galavaris makes a compelling case for the gradual inclusion of this iconography in illuminated texts in his discussion of the Homilies of Gregory Nazianzenus:

 In the nativity, we have the standard composition which became preeminent in Byzantine art since the Middle Byzantine period… All the scenes are treated separately in the accounts of the Gospels and their illustrations.
 In the course of time, however, and under the impact of Liturgy, these episodes were re-grouped and formed a feast picture.
 The change took place in the Lectionary in which these events were brought together in the pericopes for Christmas eve and Christmas day and on which the Christmas hymns were based.
 This is the typical illustration for the Christmas feast in the Lectionaries.[xxix]